lmash/coffeepoetry/README.md

 ## Distinctiveness and Complexity
 The website is distinctive as it's main use is to review and advertise speciality cafès.
-This is done using a traditional review system, along with a creative component - the Poetry generation part of the website which is there to encourage users to return more frequently, and is only available for highly rated cafès.
+This is done using a traditional review system, along with a creative component - the Poetry generation part of the website which is there to encourage users to return and review frequently, and is only available for highly rated cafès.

 The complexity comes from incorporating the review system along with the AI generation of a poem which will be